-Arranging your junk removal is fast and easy.
+Arranging junk removal in Calgary is fast and easy.
 With a variety of options to contact us, including calling us at 403.829.1958 or booking online, we are able to answer any of your questions or even set up an appointment to pick up your junk.

 Estimates are always free, no load is too small, and booking junk removal for the same-day in Calgary is possible.

 Whether it is yard waste, appliance removal, household rubbish, renovation materials, residential or commercial, we will come and give you a quick, free, on-the-spot estimate.
-If you're happy with the price, we can take it away right then and there or schedule a time for removal.
+If you're happy with the price, we can take it away right then and there or schedule a time with you for rubbish removal.

 We'll handle everything from here.
 With our goal of minimizing the amount of junk we take to the dump, we will repurpose, recycle, or donate as many of your unwanted, good condition items as we can - all done with your permission, of course!

 YYC Junk will remove most anything you need to get rid of.
 Just tell us what needs to go and our uniformed team will take care of the lifting, loading, and sorting.
-Our junk professionals will be there at a time convenient for you, so you can get on with your day.
+Our rubbish removal professionals will be there at a time that’s convenient for you, so you can get on with your day.
 Book with us today; we are ready for your junk.

 Committed to Calgary and beyond, we will donate the following if they are in good condition: linens, towels, clothing, furniture, appliances, construction materials, wood, toys, games, books, unopened cosmetics, nonperishable food, animal cages, pet food, bedding, and anything else that we believe somebody else could use.